chronicleprotocol/documentation/docs/hackathons/eth-denver-hackathon.md

 ### Scribe

-Scribe is an efficient Schnorr multi-signature-based Oracle with enhanced gas efficiency.
+Scribe is an extremely gas-efficient Oracle based on aggregated Schnorr signatures.
 Providing nearly constant gas costs on Layer 2s and on Layer 1s, Scribe boasts of fixed gas costs, leading to substantial savings—over 60% relative to competing Oracles and an impressive 80% compared to Chainlink.
 This approach to gas management significantly boosts the scalability of the Oracle.

 The Chronicle Scribe Oracle interface is plug-and-play with Chainlink and Maker Oracles, providing a smooth transition for developers used to these platforms.